My buddy Stan and I were watching television when my wife wandered into the living room with a strange look on her face.

-“It sounds like a mouse,” she says.
+“It sounds like a mouse,” she said.

 Why is it my job to take care of such things?

 We have close to a dozen outside cats who obviously do not believe that mice are their job and we have two inside cats who are utterly worthless.
-We also have one fully liberated wife who is just as capable of engaging in combat with a mouse as I. In addition, there is a buddy who drinks my beer, eats my food, who could for just once earn his keep.
+We also have one fully liberated wife who is just as capable of engaging in mouse combat as I. In addition, there is a buddy who drinks my beer, eats my food, who could for just once earn his keep.

-But no, they look to me.
+But no, they looked to me.

 “Well?”
-Stan echoes.
+Stan echoed.

-“Well, I definitely heard one,” she says.
+“Well, I definitely heard one,” she said.

-“Maybe not,” Stan suggests.
+“Maybe not,” Stan suggested.

-We both look at him.
+We both looked at him.